postse/DidLiquidWin/README.md

-## Update: This won "Best use of Liquipedia API" for the LiquidHacks Hackathon!
+## Update: This won "Best use of Liquipedia API" for the LiquidHacks Hackathon! :D

 # Did Liquid Win?